 - All services on proposed line segments for comprehensive rehabilitation will be renewed or replaced to the property or easement line.
-In general, all services under pavement areas will be renewed by trenchless CIPP lining.
+In general, all services under public pavement areas will be renewed by trenchless CIPP lining.
 Services in easements will likely be replaced by excavation if the replacement will not disturb utilities; damage surface features; or impact creeks, streams, or other water bodies.
 Shared services should be separated, if practical.
 Services to buildable vacant lots are also to be renewed or replaced.

 - The Designer should review the project area to determine potential conflicts in service reconnections such as outbuildings, extensive landscaping, or pools in order to establish relative quantities for the different types of service renewals.

 19. Does MWS have easements for all existing sewers in the project area?
 Are easements required to be obtained for rehabilitation using CIPP?